Boolean263/python-markdown-latuni/README.md

 ## Standalone Script

 Once you install this module, you'll have a script in your path called `md2latuni`.
 It reads markdown text from the given input file (or standard input by default) and writes the unicode-formatted output to the given output file (or standard output).
+It automatically loads the `smarty` markdown extension to give the right unicode glyphs for single and double quotees.
+You can add other markdown extensions to the list as well; see `md2latuni --help`.

 ## Markdown Plugin